Media in UpStage

 As an open source project, we believe in open access and sharing; however, as an artistic project we also understand the needs of artists to protect their work.

 You should always keep copies of your media on your own computer in case of accidental deletion or a failure of the UpStage server which you uploaded your media to.
+If you are using the public instance, UpStage Live, this server is maintained by volunteers and we do not take responsibility for backing up your media.

-Please delete unwanted media from the server – such as duplicate or replaced files, or media for a show that has finished and won’t be performed again.
+And we encourage you to delete unwanted media from the server – such as duplicate or replaced files, or media for a show that has finished and won’t be performed again.
 UpStage is not a file storage service, and data storage is not free.